Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Attached to the separator tank is a combination vent valve where you should find a little ball valve which is used for keeping pressure in this tank and firing out the oil when you have an oil change.
+Attached to the separator tank is a combination vent valve where you should find a little ball valve that is used for keeping pressure in this tank and firing out the oil when you have an oil change.

 Check that this valve is open or you will get the back pressure error.

 Secondly, inside that brass vent valve I mentioned is a rubber diaphragm, it has been known for this to inflate so will not let the separator vent, replace the diaphragm (it comes in an intermediate service kit along with an air filter, oil filter, and filter mat)

 Finally, again with the vent valve, do you have an electrical connection to it?
 Make sure you have voltage going to it?

 How old is your machine?
 If you could post a few photos of the machine and the vent valve/separator it would help a great deal.

 Try all the above and reply to this post to let me know if it fixes it.

 Kaeser Compressor Critical Error – Kaeser Compressor Troubleshooting

 Critical error code 300A on Kaeser compressor.